feixh/feixh.github.com/index.md

 ## Professional Services

-Reviewer of CVPR, ICCV, ICRA, IROS, and AAAI.
+Reviewer of major vision (CVPR, ICCV, and ECCV), and robotics (ICRA, IROS) conferences.

 ## Talk & Workshop
-- *Inertial-aided Visual Perception for Localization, Mapping, and Detection*, at Facebook, Microsoft, and MagicLeap, 2019.
+- *Inertial-aided Visual Perception for Localization, Mapping, and Detection*, at Facebook Reality Labs, Microsoft Research, and MagicLeap, 2019.
 - *Visual-Inertial-Semantic Scene Representation*, at Bridges to 3D Workshop, CVPR 2017.